API Browser

 Access the API Browser

-You can access the API browser through the Graylog web interface, but note it will open and run in its own browser tab.
+You can access the API browser through the Graylog web interface.
 To access the API browser:

 The API browser lists all the Graylog REST API endpoints and methods.